ujaehrig/j6toj8/topics/intro_functional/PITCHME.md

 ### Functions are values

-- Function can be assigned to variable |
+- Functions can be assigned to variables |
-- Function as first-class citizen |
+- Functions are first-class citizen |

 +++

 ### Higher Order Functions

-- At least one of: |
+- At least one of these two: |
 - Take one ore more function argument |
 - Return a function |

-- Composition |
-- Currying |
+- Composition, Currying |

 Note:
 - Composition composes multiple functions